Kangri Karpo: Physical geography and climate

 The Kangri Karpo stretch for approximately 280 km from west to east.
 They lie at the eastern end of the Himalayan Range and were formed at the same time during the Indian subcontinent's collision with Eurasia.
 The Kangri Karpo are geologically related to the Himalayas, but are separated by the Yarlung Tsangpo's Grand Canyon.
 The eastern anchor of the Himalayas, Namcha Barwa, rises above the western Kangri Karpo just beyond the Yarlung Tsangpo.
 To the north, the Kangri Karpo are separated from the Nyenchen Tanglha by the Parlung Tsangpo River.
-To the northeast, the Kangri Karpo are connected with the Baxoila Range, sometimes considered the westernmost component range of the Hengduan Mountains.
+To the northeast, the Kangri Karpo are connected with the Baxoila Ling, sometimes considered the westernmost component range of the Hengduan Mountains.
 Further east, the Kangri Karpo are separated from the Baxoila by the Zayü River.
 To the south, the Kangri Karpo transition to the Indian Mishmi Hills, also known in China as the Qilinggong Mountains (祁灵公山).

 The highest peak of the Kangri Karpo, Bairiga or Ruoni, rises in the central portion of the range to an elevation of 6882 m above sea level.
 Other notable peaks include Gemsongu at 6450 m, Kone Kangri at 6347 m, Yuhe Kangri at 6327 m, and Gheni at 6177 m.

 The Kangri Karpo form a high-altitude barrier at the northeasternmost limit of the Indian subcontinent.
 The mountains here are in the direct path of the northeast-moving South Asian monsoon which leads to Kangri Karpo being the wettest location on the Tibetan Plateau.
 This also leads to one of the highest concentrations of glaciers in the region.
 Notable glaciers include the scenic Midiu Glacier, the Ata Glacier (the lowest glacier in Tibet reaching an elevation of 2440 m), and the 30 km-long Lhagu Glacier.

 Due to the heavy precipitation in the area, the Kangri Karpo support dense forests including the Northeastern Himalayan subalpine conifer forests at middle altitudes and Eastern Himalayan broadleaf forests at lower altitudes.
 At higher altitudes, the mountains are covered by Eastern Himalayan alpine shrub and meadows.